The Prelude

 The woman’s eyes narrowed.
 “Don’t start.”

+He backed away from the table as dark spots crept in at the edges of his vision, his hand going to his chest.
+Nobody moved toward him.
+Nobody touched him.
+The friends exchanged a look over his shoulder.
 He stumbled into the bedroom attached to the dining room.
 A chair in the corner held a pile of clothes waiting to be folded.
 On top sat a soft piece of fabric, worn at the edges.
 The color struck him as familiar, but he couldn’t place the shade of blue.
-When his fingers touched it, his stomach dropped, and he gripped it, face pressed into the cloth, trying to pull air through panic.
+When his fingers touched it, his stomach dropped.
+He gripped it, face pressed into the cloth, trying to pull air through panic.
 The fabric smelled of lake water and cold stones.

 Behind him, someone laughed.